Cancellation of 2020 Prudential RideLondon

 - Timetable staff to start and finish at times when access is available, arrange appointments, meetings and visits at times when access is available

-Details, including maps of areas affected by road closures and parking suspensions are distributed via a leaflet in early July to every household and business on the route.
-Bespoke area information will be available to download here in July.
+Details, including maps of areas affected by road closures and parking suspensions are distributed via a leaflet prior to the event to every household and business on the route.
+Bespoke area information will be available to download from our Community Info page.

 There will be no opening of road closures while the Prudential RideLondon events are in progress.
 This is important to ensure not only that the event is not disrupted, but also it is vital for public safety.
 You will be given details of when roads will close in advance of the event and you are encouraged to use this information to plan ahead and minimise any potential disruption.